-As the nation works to recover from the recession, our top economic priority must be to produce new, good paying and sustainable jobs in our region.
-That means developing an economic environment that allows small businesses to grow and flourish, creating new job opportunities for local residents.
+As the nation works to recover from the recession, our top economic priority must be to produce new, good paying and sustainable jobs in our region by fostering an economic environment that enables small businesses to grow, flourish, and create new job opportunities for local residents.

-Pat Meehan believes proposals to increase taxes on small businesses are the wrong approach given our current economic situation and will hinder the ability of business owners to hire new employees.
+Pat Meehan believes proposals to increase taxes on small businesses are the wrong approach given our current economic situation, and will hinder the ability of business owners to hire new employees.
 Instead we must focus on providing entrepreneurs and small business owners with the tools they need to succeed.
-On the federal level, we should be doing more to free small businesses of overly burdensome regulations that restricts innovation and growth and a tax structure that punishes entrepreneurs rather than rewards them for creating jobs.
+On the federal level, we should be doing more to free small businesses of overly burdensome regulations that restrict innovation and growth and a tax structure that punishes entrepreneurs rather than rewards them for creating jobs.

-And perhaps most importantly, Pat Meehan believes that our economic future depends on the education of our young people.
+Most importantly, Pat Meehan believes that our economic future depends on the education of our young people.
 Schools need our help to freely focus on educating students in math and science to make them competitive in the job market.